 It’s the first day of a new school year, and with it comes an entirely fresh group of students in your classroom.
 Each of these children have their own story – their own unique dreams, fears and goals.

 And you know none of them.

 Over time, you certainly will uncover these nuggets of information.
-But one way to speed up the process is to have students take some time on the first day of class to answer a series of classroom icebreaker questions.
+But one way to speed up the process is to have students take some time on the first day of class to answer a series of fun icebreaker questions for the classroom.
 We’ve got a list that we’ve compiled from speaking with and reading educators and asking them what questions they ask their new students to get to know them better.